Compete Against Yourself

 In my How do you define awesome husband post a few days ago, I said “You are not just a good or generous husband; you are a couple of notches above the rest of the pack.
 If you are awesome, you are doing a better job of loving your wife than most husbands.
 You are more generous, more courteous, and more aware of her wants and needs than most husbands are.”
-In reference to that, I got an email from one of you saying that we are not supposed to “compare ourselves with others.”
+I got an email from one of you saying we are not supposed to “compare ourselves with others.”
 As others no doubt had a similar reaction, I thought I would tackle that today.

-I agree that comparison can be bad; when we compare ourselves to others we can easily fall into jealousy, pride, despair, and other traps and sins.
+I agree comparison can be bad; when we compare ourselves to others we can easily fall into jealousy, pride, despair, and other traps and sins.
 Interestingly, my Bible reading today ended with this:

 “That means we will not compare ourselves with each other as if one of us were better and another worse.
 We have far more interesting things to do with our lives.
 Each of us is an original.”
 [Gal 5:26 The Message*]